-Exposure Mode There are only two choices: Timed Exposure (Section 6.12.1) or Continuous Clocking (Section 6.12.3).
+Exposure Mode There are only two choices: Timed Exposure (TE) mode (see Section 6.12.1) or Continuous Clocking (CC) mode (see Section 6.12.3).

-Timed Exposure Mode The timed exposure mode with the default nominal (and optimal) frame time of 3.2s is the typical mode for ACIS observations.
+Timed Exposure Mode The Timed Exposure (TE) mode with the default nominal (and optimal) frame time of 3.2s is the typical mode for ACIS observations.
 Note that the option of selecting frame times shorter than nominal reduces observing efficiency, and hence the number of photons collected for a given observation time.
+(Note that the value of the nominal frame time can differ a bit from 3.2s depending on how many CCDs are used; see Section 6.12.1.)

-Continuous Clocking Mode The Continuous Clocking mode is useful when timing data are so critical and/or pileup is such a problem that the sacrifice of one dimension of spatial data is warranted.
+Continuous Clocking Mode The Continuous Clocking (CC) mode is useful when timing data are so critical and/or pileup is such a problem that the sacrifice of one dimension of spatial data is warranted.
 The use of continuous clocking may also lead one to consider specifying a particular satellite roll orientation (see Chapter 3) in order to avoid having two different sources produce events in the same CCD column.
-(See Section 6.20.4 below.)
+(See also Section 6.20.4 below.)